 Mac Developer:to sign development builds for testing Mac App Store submissions (

 mas-devtarget).
-You also need a provisioning profile in the working directory that matches this certificated and the device being used for testing.
+You also need a provisioning profile in the working directory that matches this certificate and the device being used for testing.

-Please note – you can select as many certificates, as need.
+Please note – you can select as many certificates as needed.
 No restrictions on electron-builder side.
 All selected certificates will be imported into temporary keychain on CI server.